tonHS/Privacy_Impact_Assessment_Agent/README.md

 # Privacy Impact Assessment Agent

 An AI agent skill framework for conducting structured, legally-grounded Privacy Impact Assessments (PIAs) and enforcing security best practices in AI-assisted workflows.
+Nothing in this repository or generated using its materials is legal advice.
+It is information in an experimental spirit.

 ## Overview